Before requesting a key, please familiarize yourself with the Academic Key Policy and Procedure below. Then, complete the online Key Request Form.

 Revised February 1, 2000

 Campus Security concerns of both people and property are important issues for the College.
 Both employee and student security and personal safety concerns can be addressed, at least in part, by controlling access to college buildings.
-The effectiveness of the lock and key policy is dependant upon the campus community assuming personal responsibility with compliance to the procedures.
+The effectiveness of the lock and key policy is dependent upon the campus community assuming personal responsibility with compliance to the procedures.
 The following procedures must be adhered to so that a safe, secure environment can be maintained for all employees and students.
 The lock and key policy applies to both traditional keys and electronic card access keys.
 Electronic card access keys are authorized and controlled by the Department of Security and Department of Resident Life.

 - The Facility Maintenance Manager, in coordination with the Director or Security, is responsible for maintaining the integrity of the CSB lock and key policy.
 The Facility Maintenance Department is responsible for the administration of the Best Lock and Key System to control all of the CSB buildings.
 Only the CSB locksmith is authorized to duplicate CSB keys.